-If you’re worried about the top of the brownie burning, cover it with tin foil.
+If you’re worried about the top of the brownie burning, cover it with foil.

-Note that Alton Brown actually recommends taking brownies out for 15 minutes halfway through cooking, so you might find this if one of those mistakes you’re glad you made!
+Pro tip: Alton Brown actually recommends taking brownies out for 15 minutes halfway through cooking, so you might find this is one of those mistakes you’re glad you made!

 Nuking undercooked brownies in the microwave is a quick and easy way to save them.
 It’s a great option if you don’t have access to an oven.
 Microwave individual slices in 30-second intervals.

 It’s best to microwave individual slices (rather than the whole brownie) because microwaves don’t do a good job of cooking things evenly.
 Large slabs of brownie may become burnt in some places but stay undercooked in others.